wdporter/i-am-that-vuepress/79-the-person-the-witness-and-the-supreme/readme.md

 the organism and personality.
 We are in search of a better means for developing consciousness and transcendence.
 We want the fruits of our search to stay with us and enrich our lives instead of turning to pale memories and helpless regrets.
-If by ‘spiritual’ you mean self-investigation and development, our purpose in coming to India is definitely spiritual.
+If by “spiritual” you mean self-investigation and development, our purpose in coming to India is definitely spiritual.
 The happy hippy stage is behind us; we are serious now and on the move.
 We know there is reality to be found, but we do not know how to find and hold on to it.
 We need